 Adult - 16 years +

-Stops along the way may include.
+Stops along the way may include (but not limited to);

 1. Te Anau Downs – A photo opportunity before we leave the shores of Lake Te Anau.
 This sheltered harbour, is also where the Milford Track departs.